conduktor/conduktor-docs/docs/gateway/concepts/logical-topics/concentrated-topics.md

 If this limitation does happen, the offsets for the affected consumer group will need to be manually reset for it to continue.
 Support for this edge case is planned for future releases of the Conduktor Gateway.

-Do not use offsetCorrectness when your topic has extended periods of inactivity.